(Updated 1 April, 2026)

 What if your organisation insists on title case?

-So you’ve explained Australian style conventions, readability and accessibility factors, but your organisation still opts for title case.
-More mental gymnastics for you.
+You’ve explained Australian style conventions, user experience and accessibility factors, but your organisation still opts for title case.
+If you’re the person in your organisation who ends up defending these decisions, you’ll know this feeling well.

 Whatever you choose, consistency is essential.
 Inconsistent capitalisation can confuse readers and make your communication look unprofessional.